pdmosses/metaborg.github.io/docs/references/syntax/configuration.md

     enabled: false
 ```

-This configuration should be present when defining language components for a language that has SDF enabled.

 SDF3 allows generating placeholders for code completion.
-The default "shape" of placeholders is ``[[Symbol]]``.
+The default "shape" of placeholders is ``$Symbol``.
 However, it is possible to tweak this shape using the configuration below (the configuration for suffix is optional):

 ```yaml